Unbesteveable/utxo-live/README.md

 ## Instruction summary for experienced users
-* Create a folder `utxo-live` in a familiar place on your machine
+* Create a folder `utxo-live` in a familiar location
-* Dump the utxo set `dumptxoutset` to a file `<path to utxo-live>/xxxxxx.dat` where xxxxxxx is your nodes current block height (5 min)
+* Dump the utxo set `bitcoin-cli dumptxoutset <path to utxo-live>/xxxxxx.dat` where xxxxxxx is the block height (5 min)
-* Download and run `utxo-live.py` on the dump file (20 min)
+* Download `utxo-live.py` to the same folder and run it `python3 utxo-live.py` (20 min)

 ## Step by step instructions
 1. Make sure Bitcoin Core is running and synchronized.

 2. Create a new folder called `utxo-live` in a familiar location on your machine (e.g. in your Documents folder).

-3. Open a terminal window and display the current folder.
+3. Open a terminal window and display the current folder path.

   * Windows: open a terminal (Start -> Command Prompt) and type:
   ```sh